-☐ A leadership master sheet is the leadership program equivalent of a test sheet.
-Use a master sheet for all Instructor, Coach, Examiner, and Trainer courses and clinics.
-Ensure all sections of the master sheet are completed in full and that it has been signed by the Trainer.
-Completed master sheets must be submitted to the Society's office immediately after the completion of the course or clinic.
+A Leadership Master Sheet is the leadership program equivalent of a test sheet.
+Use a Master Sheet for all Instructor, Coach, Examiner, and Trainer courses and clinics.
+Ensure all sections of the Master Sheet are completed in full and that it has been signed by the Trainer in all applicable locations.
+Completed Master Sheets must be submitted to the Society's office immediately after the completion of the course or clinic.